Eastern Metropolitan and Gippsland

 clint.grierson@whitelion.asn.au

-Ramp is supported by the Victorian Department of Health and Human Services.
+Ramp is supported by the Department of Families, Fairness & Housing.
 Whitelion is proud to partner with Reach Foundation to deliver Ramp.

 Whitelion is looking for volunteer mentors in the eastern suburbs of Melbourne to participate in Ramp.
-If you are interested in learning more about Whitelion mentoring contact mentoring@whitelion.asn.au
+If you are interested in learning more about Whitelion mentoring please visit Volunteer with us - Whitelion Youth

 Eastern Community Connections Program

-Whitelion Community Connections is a key component of the Better Futures approach, which was rolled out by the Department of Health and Human Services (DHHS) on 1 November 2019.
+Whitelion Community Connections is a key component of the Better Futures approach, which was rolled out by the Department of Families, Fairness & Housing on 1 November 2019.
 This new approach is focused on improving outcomes for young people transitioning from care to supported independence.
-Whitelion has been contracted by DHHS to deliver the Community Connections service offer featured in the Better Futures model with the aim to build networks of supportive relationships for young people in their local community.
+Whitelion was contracted by the Department to deliver the Community Connections service offer featured in the Better Futures model with the aim to build networks of supportive relationships for young people in their local community.
 Whitelion is providing a hybrid model which encompasses the following key services:

 Referrals will be accepted for young people between the ages of 15-18 years currently on a Family Reunification, Care by Secretary or Long Term Care Order or 18-21 years having been on either of the above three orders between the ages of 16 to 18.